-Hibernate solves the two major problems with JDBC – JDBC doesn’t support object-level relationship and if you ever decide to migrate to a different database, the older queries may not work – meaning a lot of changes – i.e. time and money!
+Hibernate solves the two major problems with JDBC – JDBC doesn’t support object-level relationships and if you ever decide to migrate to a different database, the older queries may not work – meaning a lot of changes – i.e. time and money!

 Hibernate provides an abstraction layer so that the code is loosely coupled with the database.
-Stuff like establishing a database connection, performing CRUD operations are taken care of by Hibernate – so developers need not implement that, hence making the code independent of the database used.
+Stuff like establishing a database connection, and performing CRUD operations are taken care of by Hibernate – so developers need not implement that, hence making the code independent of the database used.

 Choose one or more from these beginner and advanced courses to get a complete overview of Hibernate and JPA.

 The main feature of Wicket is it POJO model wherein components are simple (Plain Old) Java Objects having OOP features.
-These components are bundled together as reusable packages with images, buttons, forms, links, pages, containers, behaviours and more so that developers can customize them.
+These components are bundled together as reusable packages with images, buttons, forms, links, pages, containers, behaviors, and more so that developers can customize them.

-Wicket is light-weight and you can build applications really fast.
+Wicket is lightweight and you can build applications really fast.
 It is also easy to unit test code written in Wicket.

 Don’t confuse JSF with JSP, which is just a text document that can have static and dynamic content.
 JSF is developed by Oracle as a part of the Java Enterprise Edition 7.

-The default templating system in JSF is the FaceLets.
+The default templating system in JSF is the Facelets.
 JSF is quite similar to Struts.

 JSF can be further seamlessly integrated with AJAX-enabled components to enrich the user experience by adding Ajax events for validations and method invocations.

 Another Java framework true to its name – wizard.
-This light-weight framework lets you complete your application very fast because of it’s out of the box support for advanced configurations, logging, application metrics and much more.
+This lightweight framework lets you complete your application very fast because of its out-of-the-box support for advanced configurations, logging, application metrics, and much more.
 You can create RESTful web applications that give high performance, are stable and reliable.

-Dropwizard is especially magical because it brings together a host of libraries like Jetty, Guava, Jersey, Jackson, and Metrics amongst many others from the Java ecosystem into one framework and gives you a light-weight and lean application.
+Dropwizard is especially magical because it brings together a host of libraries like Jetty, Guava, Jersey, Jackson, and Metrics amongst many others from the Java ecosystem into one framework and gives you a lightweight and lean application.

 Dropwizard is an open-source framework that is bundled with libraries and you can easily set it up with Eclipse IDE and create a simple project to learn (Believe me, you can learn Dropwizard on your own!).
-The basic tutorial from Dropwizard website will help you through each step.
+The basic tutorial from the Dropwizard website will help you through each step.

 Groovy is similar to Java which some more features added when compared to Java.
 It is very easy to learn Groovy if you already know Java.